RangerMauve/auto-js-ipfs/README.md

 ## How

 - Detect IPFS support in the global `fetch()` API (e.g. for Agregore)
-- Or attempt to use the local gateway URL that was provided
+- Or attempt to use the local Kubo Daemon URL that was provided
 - Or Detect a locally running go-ipfs daemon
-	- Either default IPFS port
+	- Either default Kubo RPC port (9090)
-	- Or detect Brave browser and it's embedded daemon
+	- Or detect the Brave browser and it's embedded daemon
-- Or (if enabled and in node.js) set up a local go-ipfs node
 - Or use web3.storage
 - Or use estuary
+- Or throw an error

 ## API

-### `opts => {daemonURL, web3StorageToken, estuaryToken, publicGatewayURL, noFetch}`
+### `opts => {daemonURL, web3StorageToken, estuaryToken, publicGatewayURL}`

 These options can be used to either detect what the best supported options are, or to create an instance of this API.